Flightfire/FSND_Capstone/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4. Create a new trivia database with the following commands.
+4. Create a new "capstone" database with the following commands.

     ```
-    psql create database trivia
+    psql create database capstone
     ```
-    ```
-    psql trivia < trivia.psql
-    ```

-5. Install Node package manager for the front-end.
+5. Upgrade the database with flask-migrate.

     ```bash
-    npm install
+    flask db upgrade
     ```

 6. Start the backend.

     ```bash
-    export FLASK_APP=flaskr
+    export FLASK_APP=app.py
     flask run
     ```

-7. Start the front end.
-    ```bash
-    npm start
-    ```  -->
-## Testing
+### Testing

-This api is equipped with a fully-functional Postman testing suite for all API endpoints.
+1. Local: This api is equipped with a fully functional Postman testing suite for all API endpoints.
 Just run the `Casting Agency Tests.postman_collection.json` file in Postman.

+2. Deployed: If you wish to test the heroku app with this postman collection, edit the "host" variable key to have the value `flightfire-casting-agency.herokuapp.com/`

 **Note:** You will need to set up the JSON Web Tokens (JWT's) for each role.
 Please see Auth0 login information provided with submission to obtain the JWTs.

+**Note:** You may encounter some 404 errors with certain endpoints while testing as it is impossible to anticipate the current id's of the database objects.
+Please change the <id> values in the url's individually after obtaining id's from GET requests.

 ## Error Handling